Business Process Management in Digital Transformation

 • Ensure compliance and data protection.

 Effective BPM implementation goes beyond selecting the right tool.
 It requires ongoing training and seamless change management to ensure employees can fully adopt and leverage the system.
-Without effective training, even the most advanced BPM solution can become just another underutilized tool.
+Without end-user training, even the most well-planned business processes and workflows fail to click.
+Users are unaware of the most efficient workflows, follow incorrect procedures, become confused on what steps to complete, and fall back on legacy systems.

-With Whatfix Digital Adoption Platform (DAP) and Mirror, organizations can accelerate BPM adoption by providing interactive, hands-on training experiences.
+With Whatfix Digital Adoption Platform (DAP) and Mirror, organizations can accelerate process and worjflow adoption by providing interactive, hands-on training experiences.
 Mirror enables teams to replicate sandbox environments of enterprise software, allowing users to practice real workflows in a risk-free setting.
-Meanwhile, Whatfix DAP supports employees in the flow of work with onscreen overlays, step-by-step guidance, and interactive walkthroughs, ensuring a frictionless transition to new BPM processes and tools.
+Meanwhile, Whatfix DAP supports employees in the flow of work with onscreen overlays, step-by-step guidance, and interactive walkthroughs, ensuring a frictionless transition to new processes and tools.

 Leverage automation and AI